jiangsheng/jiangsheng.github.io/docs/blogs/2013/ignoring_web_browser_control_certificate_errors.rst

 Howto: Ignoring web browser certificate errors in a webbrowser host
 ========================================================================
-.. index:: pair: Ignore SSL certificate, WebBrowser control
+.. index:: pair:Ignore SSL certificate; WebBrowser control

 Many applications host webbrowser controls to display web pages inside.
 Before production the web page is often in an internal server that do not have a valid certificate.
 This article let you skip the certificate error and continue testing your application